Analysis | Early takeaways from Day 2 of Judge Jackson’s confirmation hearing

 What about court-packing, Republicans wanted to know?
 (She drew on the confirmation hearing of Justice Amy Coney Barrett, saying she isn’t in a position to make policy about the size of the court.)

-Sen. John Cornyn (R-Texas) tried to press her on her thoughts about the Supreme Court creating a right to same-sex marriage.
+Sen. John Cornyn (R-Tex.) tried to press her on her thoughts about the Supreme Court creating a right to same-sex marriage.
 (In the time-honored tradition of nominees dodging sharing their views, Jackson said these issues could come before the court.)

 Jackson has been a favorite of liberal advocacy organizations.
 “So many of these left-wing radical groups that would destroy the law as we know it declared war on [potential Supreme Court pick] Michelle Childs and supported you,” Sen. Lindsey O. Graham (R-S.C.) said.